Connect Shopify with Craftybase

 How to connect your Shopify store

-To connect your Craftybase account, follow the directions in our help article here: Connect your Shopify sales channel »
+To connect your Craftybase account, follow the directions in our help article here: Connect your Shopify Integration »

 We request only the minimum of access that we require in order to offer our service and can only access data that you have granted us access to.
 We request only " read only" access to your Shopify account, meaning that we have no ability to change your data from our side.
 Our access to your data can be revoked by you at any time.